 Research background

-Human epidermal growth factor receptor 2 (HER2) was introduced as a predictive biomarker for the treatment of gastric cancer along with trastuzumab, and the strong HER2 intensity of immunohistochemistry (IHC) 3+ was reported as a better prognostic factor for HER2 positive gastric cancer treated with trastuzumab-based chemotherapy.
-The frequency of intratumoral HER2 heterogeneity for HER2 positive gastric cancers were reported to be more frequent than that with HER2 positive breast cancers.
-Although intratumoral HER2 heterogeneity was reported to be one of the poor predictors for the treatment response and poor prognosticator for patients with HER2 positive breast cancer who received trastuzumab-based chemotherapy, the clinical significance of intratumoral HER2 heterogeneity for HER2 positive gastric cancer treated with trastuzumab has not been well investigated.
-Furthermore, even the definitions of HER2 heterogeneity for HER2 positive gastric cancer had not been established so far.
-In this study, we were trying to establish the definition of intratumoral HER2 heterogeneity, and clarify the clinical significance of HER2 heterogeneity for HER2 positive gastric cancer based on the definition.
+Human epidermal growth factor receptor 2 (HER2) was introduced as a predictive biomarker for the treatment of gastric cancer along with trastuzumab, and the strong HER2 intensity of immunohistochemistry (IHC) 3+ was reported as a better prognostic factor for HER2-positive gastric cancer treated with trastuzumab-based chemotherapy.
+Intratumoral HER2 heterogeneity for HER2-positive gastric cancers was reported to be more frequent than in HER2-positive breast cancers.
+Although intratumoral HER2 heterogeneity was reported to be one of the poor predictors for the treatment response and poor prognosticator for patients with HER2-positive breast cancer who received trastuzumab-based chemotherapy, the clinical significance of intratumoral HER2 heterogeneity for HER2-positive gastric cancer treated with trastuzumab has not been well investigated.
+Furthermore, even the definitions of HER2 heterogeneity for HER2-positive gastric cancer have not been established.
+In this study, we established the definition of intratumoral HER2 heterogeneity and clarified the clinical significance of HER2 heterogeneity for HER2-positive gastric cancer.

 Research motivation

-HER2 heterogeneity may be a pivotal predictor for the efficacy of trastuzumab based chemotherapy.
-Previously, some authors reported that intratumoral HER2 heterogeneity had negative survival benefit for the patients with surgically resected HER2 positive gastric cancer.
-However, HER2 assessment before treatment is usually based on the endoscopic biopsy specimen for metastatic gastric cancer, and the clinical significance of intratumoral HER2 heterogeneity for biopsy specimen is still unknown.
-If these clinical significances are clarified, HER2 heterogeneity might be introduced to assessment of HER2 positivity for gastric cancer in the future.
+HER2 heterogeneity may be a pivotal predictor for the efficacy of trastuzumab-based chemotherapy.
+Authors have previously reported that intratumoral HER2 heterogeneity had a negative survival benefit for patients with surgically resected HER2-positive gastric cancer.
+However, HER2 assessment before treatment is usually based on endoscopic biopsy specimen for metastatic gastric cancer, and the clinical significance of intratumoral HER2 heterogeneity for biopsy specimen is still unknown.
+If these clinical significances are clarified, HER2 heterogeneity might be introduced to the assessment of HER2 positivity for gastric cancer in the future.

 Research objectives

-The aim of this study was to clarify the clinical significance of intratumoral HER2 heterogeneity for HER2 positive gastric cancer treated with trastuzumab-based chemotherapy by evaluation of biopsy specimens.
+The aim of this study was to clarify the clinical significance of intratumoral HER2 heterogeneity for HER2-positive gastric cancer treated with trastuzumab-based chemotherapy by evaluation of biopsy specimens.

 Research methods

-Patients with HER2 positive metastatic or unresectable adenocarcinoma of the stomach or gastro-oesophageal junction who received trastuzumab-based chemotherapy as first-line treatment at our hospital were included.
-The patients were classified into two groups (Homo- and Hetero- group) according to intratumoral HER2 heterogeneity, and their clinicopathological findings, clinical responses, progression free survival (PFS) and overall survival (OS) were compared between both groups.
+Patients with HER2-positive metastatic or unresectable adenocarcinoma of the stomach or gastroesophageal junction who received trastuzumab-based chemotherapy as first-line treatment at our hospital were included.
+The patients were classified into two groups (Homo- and Hetero- group) according to intratumoral HER2 heterogeneity, and their clinicopathological findings, clinical responses, progression-free survival (PFS) and overall survival (OS) were compared.
 Furthermore, the predictive factor for clinical response and prognostic factor were analyzed using multivariable analyses.
 Assessment of intratumoral HER2 heterogeneity was conducted on patients who underwent assessment of HER2 positivity from two or more different portions of the same tumor, and three or more biopsy specimens were obtained from each portion.
-Those patients whose HER2 assessment was performed from only one portion were excludedon.
-We introduced the new definition, that is to say intratumoral HER2 homogeneity was defined as every portion being HER2 positive by IHC, and any portion of the tumor showing HER2 negative defined as intratumoral HER2 heterogeneity.
+Those patients whose HER2 assessment was performed from only one portion were excluded.
+We defined intratumoral HER2 homogeneity as every portion of the tumor being HER2-positive by IHC, and any portion of the tumor staining negative for HER2 was defined as intratumoral HER2 heterogeneity.

 Research results